Decluttering | Family Keepsakes | Kitchens & Pantries

 Be Realistic About Entertaining

 Just because our mother and grandmother kept a “good” set of china complete with formal silverware, does not mean we need to do the same.
 Embrace today’s lifestyle only keep one set of dishes that you use regularly.
 When you entertain, do yourself a favor and let go of the fantasy of impressing others with elaborate and elegant dinner parties.
 It’s okay to forgo the fancy dinnerware and opt for paper instead.
 By keeping meals as simple as possible, you can welcome guests into your home more often with less stress.

-Is My Mom’s China Valuable?
+Are My Mom’s Dishes Valuable?
 Maybe…But Probably Not.

 I don’t like to be the bearer of bad news, but most antique dishes are worth much less than most people would expect, even if they are beautiful and ancient.
 Do you really want to store presumably valuable dishes for 10 or 20 years just to eventually discover that they are worthless?
 That said, some antique dishes can be valuable, so if you think you might have a valuable set of dishes on your hands, commit yourself getting them assessed by a local antique dealer.